-Common Name: Yellow-Bellied Sapsucker, Sapsucker, Spanish Woodpecker, Common Sapsucker
+- Common Name: Yellow-Bellied Sapsucker, Sapsucker, Spanish Woodpecker, Common Sapsucker

-- Markings: Dimorphic species.
+Its upright posture, stout, thick, straight bill, and stiff, forked tail immediately identify this bird as a woodpecker, but birders should pay close attention to other field marks to properly identify the yellow-bellied sapsucker.
 Males have a black-and-white striped face with a red forehead and crown, as well as a red throat with a thick black border.
 The upperparts are barred black and white, with darker, less marked wings that show one bold white patch starting at the shoulder and extending down the wing.
 That patch is also boldly visible on the upperwings in flight.
 The rump is white, and the black tail has white barring on the central feathers.
 The underparts are paler and mottled black and white, but may appear grayish with a yellow-buff wash.
 The heaviest markings are on the flanks, and the intensity and extent of the yellow varies.

 Juveniles are similar to adults but less boldly marked, lacking any red and with less distinct markings on the face.
 A buff-brown wash is visible on the head and back, and the black throat border may be absent or incomplete.

-Habitat and Migration:
+Yellow-Bellied Sapsucker Habitat and Distribution

-The yellow-bellied sapsucker's summer breeding range extends from eastern Alaska through the boreal forests of Canada to Newfoundland and Labrador and Nova Scotia, as well as south to eastern North Dakota, Minnesota, Wisconsin, the upper peninsula of Michigan and throughout New England.
-In winter, the birds move to the eastern and southern United States from eastern Massachusetts and Connecticut to Kentucky, southern Missouri, Oklahoma and Texas.
+The yellow-bellied sapsucker's summer breeding range extends from eastern Alaska through the boreal forests of Canada to Newfoundland and Labrador and Nova Scotia, as well as south to eastern North Dakota, Minnesota, Wisconsin, the upper peninsula of Michigan, and throughout New England.
+In winter, the birds move to the eastern and southern United States from eastern Massachusetts and Connecticut to Kentucky, southern Missouri, Oklahoma, and Texas.
 The winter range extends throughout Mexico and Central America as far south as Panama, and these woodpeckers also winter in the Caribbean.

 Vagrant sightings are regularly recorded much further west of this bird's expected range, particularly during fall migration and throughout the winter.
-Very rare sightings occur in Iceland, Ireland and Great Britain.
+Very rare sightings occur in Iceland, Ireland, and Great Britain.

 These woodpeckers are generally solitary or may be seen in pairs during the breeding season.
-While foraging, they drill two types of holes into appropriate trees – small, deeper round holes or wider rectangular holes.
+While foraging, they drill two types of holes into appropriate trees, small, deeper round holes or wider rectangular holes.
 They defend these wells from other woodpeckers and hummingbirds, and will work to maintain the larger holes to keep sap flowing.
 In flight, their deep wing beats create an undulating, swooping flight path.

 These are monogamous birds that mate after a brief courtship that includes drumming duets and chasing prospective partners around trees.
 A pair will work together over the course of 7-10 days to excavate a nesting cavity, generally 6-60 feet above the ground.
 No nesting material is used, though some wood chips from the excavation may remain in the cavity when the eggs are laid.
 The nesting cavities may be reused for several years if they remain in suitable condition.

 The white eggs are oval- or elliptically-shaped, and there are 4-7 per brood.
-Both parents share incubation duties for 12-13 days, and after hatching both parents feed the altricial young for 25-30 days.
+Both parents share incubation duties for 12-13 days, and after hatching both parents feed the young chicks for 25-30 days.
 After the young woodpeckers can leave the nest, both parents teach them about sapsucking.